pertusa/programming2/strings/strings.md

 char cad[10];
 ```

-This code declares an array of characters, called `cad`, of 10 elements.
-Since you have to reserve a space to enter the null end-of-string character, the `CAD` variable in the previous example could store a maximum of 9 characters.
+This code declares an array of characters of 10 elements called `cad`.
+Since it is required to reserve a space to enter the null end-of-string character, the `cad` variable in the previous example could store a maximum of 9 effective characters.

 The C/C++ language allows us to initialize character arrays using text between double quotes \(`""`\).